chrisgrieser/pdf-annotation-extractor/README.md

 - There are some cases where the extracted text is all jumbled up.
 In that case, it's a is a problem with the upstream `pdfannots2json`.
 [The issue is tracked here](https://github.com/mgmeyers/pdfannots2json/issues/11), and you can also report your problem.

 > __Note__
 > As a fallback, you can use `pdfannots` as extraction engine, as a different PDF engine sometimes fixes issues.
 This requires installing [pdfannots](https://github.com/mgmeyers/pdfannots2json/issues/11) via `pip3 install pdfannots`.
-Note that `pdfannots` does not support image extraction or extracting only recent annotations, so generally you want to keep using `pdfannots2json`.
+Note that `pdfannots` does not support image extraction or extracting only recent annotations, so normally you want to keep using `pdfannots2json`.

 ## Credits